JAlmeida1991/JS-Calculator/README.md

-First draft can be found at https://jalmeida1991.github.io/JS-Calculator/
+Current draft can be found at https://jalmeida1991.github.io/JS-Calculator/